adot8/obsidian-notes/Penetration Testing/Assumed Breach (RTO)/Domain Enumeration/ActiveDirectory Module - OPSEC.md

 ```

 > [!NOTE] **NOTE**
-> Policy data will be important for password policies and Kerberos ticket information (needed for forging tickets, must match for OPSEC)
+> Policy data will be important for password policies and Kerberos ticket information
+> The Ticket must be compatible with the Kerberos Policy
+> (needed for forging tickets, must match for OPSEC)

 ```powershell
 (Get-DomainPolicyData).systemaccess